Frank-Gu-Lab/disco_deployment_test/README.md

 <h3><b> Run Setup </b></h3>

 <b>Your Directory Should Look Like:  </b>
-- src/disco-data-processing.py (main program)
+- src/disco-data-processing.py <b> (main program) </b>
-- src/data_wrangling_functions.py (pt 1/2)
-- src/data_merging.py (pt 3)
-- src/data_analyze.py
-- src/data_plot.py
-- src/data_wrangling_helpers.py
+- src/discoprocess <b> (package) </b>
-- src/\_\_init__.py (package identifier)
+- src/setup.py <b> (package creator) </b>
+- src/requirements.txt <b> (environment setup) </b>
 - data/input/"raw_book_with_a_short_title_you_like.xlsx" (i.e. "PAA.xlsx")

+<b> Modules inside discoprocess include: </b>
+- \_\_init__.py <b> (package identifier) </b>
+- data_wrangling_functions.py
+- data_merging.py
+- data_analyze.py
+- data_plot.py
+- data_wrangling_helpers.py

 The other files in this hub are just exemplary outputs based on the inputs in the input folder.

-Prior to running the script, please ensure you have all the required dependencies by running ```pip install -r requirements.txt```.
+Prior to running the script, please ensure you have all the required dependencies by navigating to the src directory and run ```pip install -r requirements.txt```.
+This repository also uses a custom package, discoprocess, which can be installed on your local computer/environment by running ```python setup.py install``` in the src directory, which can then be imported from any directory.
+This will install all the necessary packages to run this repository.
+Note that by installing discoprocess, any changes in the source code will not be reflected unless the package is uninstalled and reinstalled.

 Insert all the books you would like to be analyzed inside the input directory.
 The code will create custom output folders per polymer experiment based on the name of the input books, so nothing overwrites.
 This code supports:

 - "Book" formatted experimental data (See PAA.xlsx in the input folder for example - one polymer per excel book)
 - "Batch" formatted experimental data (See (Batch 1), (Batch 2) files in the input folder - many polymers per excel book).